 By Majd Isreb, MD, FACP, FASN, IFMCP

-The dichotomy of wellness
+The Dichotomy of Wellness

 When we take a closer look at who has access to a healthy lifestyle, a significant gap emerges.
 On one side, there are well-off individuals who have the means to eat healthily and live healthily.
 They are equipped with the knowledge and resources to maintain a balanced diet and engage in regular exercise.
 However, the choice to live healthily is an individual one.
 While some make this choice, others choose otherwise.
 The point here is not to lay blame but to highlight the fact that they have the freedom to make this choice.